 Pre- summer sunshine, certainly before bikini season.
 Lets hop to it shall we…

 You might be wondering why, in the midst of so many foodie posts I have decided to pop up one about beauty.
-Well, the truth is, so much of the way we look and feel is reliant of the foods we eat.
+Well, the truth is, so much of the way we look and feel is reliant of the foods we eat, sure we could get nose jobs, liposuction, and other, but we can also achieve these thinks by eating healthy .
 You may well look to your local boots store, or the makeup-caked women, at the Selfridges beauty counter, for the answer on banishing puffy eyes/ clearing up blocked pores, when the answer often lies with the ingredients on your plate.
 Having a good diet and eating well is an essential beginning for any good beauty regime.
 It is certainly as important as the products that you buy.